 As a primary academy we must provide relationships education to all pupils as per section 34 of the Children and Social Work Act 2017.

-However, we are not required to provide sex education explicitly but we do need to teach the elements of sex education contained in the science curriculum e.g. reproduction.
+However, we are not required to provide sex education but we do need to teach the elements of sex education contained in the science curriculum.

-In teaching RHE, we must have regard to guidance issued by the Secretary of State as outlined in section 403 of the Education Act 1996.
+In teaching RSHE, we must have regard to guidance issued by the Secretary of State as outlined in section 403 of the Education Act 1996.